Use functional training to root out and repair these key causes of chronic pain and movement impairment.

 With many of us spending our waking hours sitting in chairs and participating in repetitive recreational activities, it's easy to see where dysfunction and imbalance arise.

-A golfer always swinging to the left trains his body into massive symmetry imbalances.
+A golfer always swinging to her left trains her body into massive symmetry imbalances.
 A desk worker who slouches while typing all day will find it difficult to un-slouch.
 Her spinal extensors become dysfunctional.
 A long-haul truck driver will find it hard to stand up, walk, run, jump and move his arms and shoulders through a full range of confident motion.
 Muscles all over his body become dysfunctional from disuse and chronic, repetitive positioning.

 "Guys, can any of you touch your toes?"